 As of Sept.
 1, 2012, all Counseling Psychology programs are 90-units in accordance with guidelines from the State of California.
 The 52.5-unit counseling degree (non-licensable) remains unchanged.

-Master's Program in Counseling Psychology (MFT Track)
+M.A. in Counseling Psychology (MFT Track, 90 units)